 Protecting the rights and wellbeing of all workers

 An important part of the PALM scheme recruitment process is demonstrating you can provide adequate support and appropriate living and working conditions for workers.

-All Pacific and Timorese workers participating in the PALM scheme are entitled to the same protections and have the same workplace rights as Australian workers.
-In addition, employers must meet a set of additional criteria to remain eligible for participation in the PALM scheme.
+All Pacific and Timor-Leste workers participating in the PALM scheme are entitled to the same protections and have the same workplace rights as Australian workers.

-The following infographic outlines the key steps and timelines associated with recruitment during the pandemic.
-Some specific aspects are dependent on which state or territory workers will be based in.
+The following infographic outlines the key steps and timelines associated with recruitment.